SouthGreenPlatform/trainings/_pages/linux/linuxPractice_IRD.md

 As we use a custom database for the first time, If we have a fasta format file of these sequences we have to create a database from our fasta format file `AllEst.fasta` with the `makeblastdb` command.

 * Go into the `bank` directory and create a nucleotide database by typing:
-{% highlight bash %}makeblastdb -in AllEst.fasta -dbtype nucl -parse_seqids{% endhighlight %}
+{% highlight bash %}module load bioinfo/ncbi-blast/2.6.0
+makeblastdb -in AllEst.fasta -dbtype nucl -parse_seqids{% endhighlight %}

 * List the content of the directory to check if the database has been indexed